BVG Class E: Accidents

 On 21 October 1992, there was a rear-end collision between the Kaulsdorf-Nord and Berlin Wuhletal stations involving DI cars 110 318 and the EIII car 101 015/151 015.
-As the retirement of the EIII/4 had already been decided in the near future, the vehicle was not rebuilt.
+As the retirement of the EIII/4 had already been decided soon, the vehicle was not rebuilt.

 After reunification

-In 1992, when the BVB was re-unified with the BVG (West) to form BVG, the trains were progressively renumbered from 10x and 15x series, into the 18xx and 19xx.
+In 1992, when the BVB was re-unified with the BVG (West) to form the BVG, the trains were progressively renumbered from 10x and 15x into 18xx and 19xx.
 Most of the trains were also serviced in the Wannsee depot in the meantime before transferring to the reunified Deutsche Bahn on 1 January 1994.
-The management board of the BVG decided to replace the EIII cars into the new millennium with the new Class F cars.
+The management board of the BVG decided to replace the EIII cars in the new millennium with the new Class F cars.

 This allowed phasing out of the trains to target those beyond EIII.4 cars.
-According to some sources, some trains were to be sold to Warsaw Metro after the retirement, but these plans did not materialise.
+According to some sources, some trains were to be sold to the Warsaw Metro after the retirement, but these plans did not materialise.
 This would also be a modernisation of the trains such that trains will have BOStrab.
-The vehicles had received no major studies, the last unit 1818/1819 left on 11 January 1993 from the Raw in this state.
+The vehicles had received no major studies, the last unit 1818/1819 left on 11 January 1993 from the RAW in this state.

-Originally the BVG wanted to keep the EIII trains until 1999, but because of enormous operating and maintenance costs after the reunification of Germany, the EIII trains were retired as early as 1994.
+Originally, the BVG wanted to keep the EIII trains until 1999, but because of enormous operating and maintenance costs after the reunification of Germany, the EIII trains were retired as early as 1994.
 There were plans to use up the EIII/4 of the lifespan until 1995, and the EIII/5 and EIII/5U until 2000.
-Since the necessary spare vehicles for the Class F were not ready, the BVG proceeded to redeploy more trains to the U8 and reduce the number of trains of U5, until the Class H trains were delivered.
+Since the necessary spare vehicles for Class F were not ready, the BVG proceeded to redeploy more trains to the U8 and reduce the number of trains of U5, until the Class H trains were delivered.

 The trains were not designed for use in magnetically secured routes.
 Some of the aspects include relatively sedate driving techniques.
 There had been attempts to test the EIII trains on other lines, however this failed.
 The actual last day of operation is 16 July 1994.
 The last trains were 1830/1831+1810/1811+1842/1843 and 1916/1917+1914/1915+1908/1909, running from Alexanderplatz to Hönow.